Ryan1014/ryFram/README.md

 readInt(int location); //reads an unsigned int from the specified memory location

 readLong(int location); //reads an unsigned long from the specified memory location

+When creating an instance of the ryFram Class you should include the device address like so.

+ryFRAM fram(0x50); //0x50 is the default Device address